Dryness may be an asset when telling a funny story or attending a sunny summer party, but when it comes to our eyes, dry can be a serious downer.

 Staring down the symptoms

-If your eyes feel like they are wearing tiny wool sweaters, than you likely are suffering from dry eyes.
+If your eyes feel like they are wearing tiny wool sweaters, then you likely are suffering from dry eyes.
 Persistent scratchiness, redness and burning are all common symptoms, as is the feeling that a foreign object is in your eye.

 Fortunately, relief can be relatively easy to come by.
 Treatment for dry eyes can range from fatty acids to eye drops.
 As for dry eye syndrome, while the condition is chronic, the symptoms can be managed.